diodesign/diosix/docs/run.md

 ## Run unit tests

-To run the project's native unit tests and parser checks on your host system:
+To run the project's native unit tests and parser checks on your build machine:

 ```bash
 ./scripts/build.sh test